subisarkar/JexoSim/README.md

 Installation
 ------
 We recommend setting up a virtual environment  for JexoSim to avoid package conflicts.
-The environment should use Python 3.8, and the user should install numpy, numba, matplotlib and setuptools in this environment at this stage.
+The environment should install Python=3.8.5, matplotlib=3.3.1-0, setuptools=49.6.0, numpy=1.19.1, numba=0.50.1, and astropy=4.0.1.
 Using conda the following command line instruction will do all this for you:.

-    conda create -n jexosim python=3.8 numpy numba matplotlib setuptools
+    conda create -n jexosim3 python=3.8.5 matplotlib=3.3.1-0 setuptools=49.6.0 numpy=1.19.1 numba=0.50.1

 Then activate this environment.
 Depending on the system the activation command may be any one of the following: